issp-center-dev/DCore/doc/tutorial/bethe-t2g/bethe.rst

 We run this sample with 24 MPI processes.
-Each self-consistent step takes around 5 min, most of which is spend for solving an impurity problem by QMC.
+Each self-consistent step takes around 5 min, most of which is spent for solving an effective impurity problem by QMC.
 40 iterations take around 200 min.
 Results for the self-energy and Green's function in each iteration are accumulated into a h5 file named *seedname*.out.h5 (``bethe.out.h5`` in the present case).